TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Categories/Index.rst

 		array(
 			// Set a custom label
 			'label' => 'LLL:EXT:examples/Resources/Private/Language/locallang.xlf:additional_categories',
+			// This field should not be an exclude-field 'exclude' => FALSE,
 			// Override generic configuration, e.g. sort by title rather than by sorting 'fieldConfiguration' => array(
 				'foreign_table_where' => ' AND sys_category.sys_language_uid IN (-1, 0) ORDER BY sys_category.title ASC',